Why are driving lessons so expensive?

 But I thought a driving instructor earns 40k a year?

-I’ve written a whole page about how much does a driving instructor earn? which goes into great detail about how we’ll never earn 40k.
+I’ve written a whole page about how much does a driving instructor earn?

-The whole “Earn 40k as a driving instructor!” thing is just marketing from schools to sell instructor training courses.
+The whole “Earn 40k as a driving instructor!” thing is often just marketing from schools to sell instructor training courses.
 Those new instructors then need more pupils and the schools are all battling for work so they come out with more stupid offers like 20 lessons for £100.

 Many instructors at driving schools struggle to make more than £10,000 a year.